Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning

 \subsubsection{Convergence Metric}

-Model convergence is evaluated based on validation data.
+Model convergence is evaluated based on validation data $\dataset_{\upm{val}}$.
 Over the course of training, the sequence of empirical loss values in \eqref{eq:lossfun} is not expected to be minimized near a saddle point because the dual updates continually reshape the objective landscape.
 Nevertheless, a quantitative criterion for convergence is crucial to compare training runs and methods.
 Therefore, we leverage the metric

-where $\what{g}$ is the empirical estimate of the constraint in \eqref{eq:prob_qos_constraint} on the subset $\dataset_{\upm{val},d}$ and averaged across users $i$, while $\overline{\lambda}_d$ is an estimated upper bound of $\lambda_d$.
+where $\what{g}$ is the empirical estimate of the constraint in \eqref{eq:prob_qos_constraint} on the subset $\dataset_{\upm{val},d}$ and averaged across users $i$, while $\overline{\lambda}_d$ is an upper bound of $\lambda_d$.
 Negative values of $\what{g}$ are projected to $0$ to avoid rewarding constraint oversatisfaction.
-Since all constraints other than the \gls{qos} constraints are implicitly guaranteed by $\cM$, $J_{\upm{cm}}\idx{\tau}$ is an upper bound of the Lagrangian function belonging to Problem \eqref{eq:problem_dl_inexactcsi} given $\lambda_d \leq \overline{\lambda}_d$.
+Since all constraints other than the \gls{qos} constraints are implicitly guaranteed by the model architecture of $\cM$, $J_{\upm{cm}}\idx{\tau}$ is an upper bound of the Lagrangian function belonging to Problem \eqref{eq:problem_dl_inexactcsi} given $\lambda_d \leq \overline{\lambda}_d$.
 The bound is tight if the \gls{qos} constraints are exactly met. $J_{\upm{cm}}\idx{\tau}$ is similar to the loss function of a penalty-based approach \cite{jangDeepLearningApproach2022}.

-Primal and dual step sizes are decayed once by $\eta_{\upm{a}}$ if the sequence $\oset{J\idx{\tau_\upm{val}\kappa}}_{\kappa}$ over training steps $\tau=\tau_\upm{val}\kappa$, where $\tau_\upm{val}$ is the validation interval, does not improve to a new minimum within a window of length $\tau_\upm{pat,1}$.
+Primal and dual step sizes are decayed once by $\eta_{\upm{a}}$ if the sequence $\oset{J_\upm{cm}\idx{\tau_\upm{val}\kappa}}_{\kappa}$ over training steps $\tau=\tau_\upm{val}\kappa$, where $\tau_\upm{val}$ is the validation interval, does not improve to a new minimum within a window of length $\tau_\upm{pat,1}$.
 A run is considered converged if no improvement occurs within a window of length $\tau_\upm{pat,2}$.